 A recent Canstar Blue survey found that many Australian households have cut down on using their air conditioning to save money on their electricity bills.
-Seven out of ten survey respondents (69%) suspect air conditioning to be the largest contributor to electricity bills, so it’s no surprise that almost half (45%) said energy-efficiency was their number one deciding factor when choosing an air conditioner.
+Our research revealed that almost two in five survey respondents (38%) suspect air conditioning to be the largest contributor to electricity bills, so it’s no surprise that a similar number of people (33%) said energy-efficiency was their number one deciding factor when choosing an air conditioner.

 How much does it cost to run an air conditioner for cooling?